Bandy: Bandy in the Nordic Games

+Bandy at the Winter Spartakiad

+The Spartakiad was an international multisport event arranged by workers' sports clubs and sponsored by the Soviet Union.
+In the first Winter Spartakiad, held in Oslo, Norway, in 1928, bandy was played by teams from Norway, the Soviet Union and Sweden.

 Etymology

-The sport's English name comes from the verb "to bandy", from the Middle French bander ("to strike back and forth"), and originally referred to a 17th-century Irish game similar to field hockey.
+The sport's English name comes from the verb "to bandy", from the Middle French bander ("to strike back and forth"), and originally referred to a seventeenth-century Irish game similar to field hockey.
 The curved stick was also called a "bandy".
 The etymological connection to the similarly named Welsh hockey game of bando is not clear.

-An old name for bandy is hockey on the ice; in the first rule books from England at the turn of the Century 1900, the sport is literally called "bandy or hockey on the ice".
+An old name for bandy is hockey on the ice; in the first rule books from England at the turn of the century 1900, the sport is literally called "bandy or hockey on the ice".
 Since the early 20th century, the term bandy is usually preferred to prevent confusion with ice hockey.